wp-plugins/stageshow/trunk/readme.txt

 * [organisation]	The Organsiation ID (as on the Settings Page)
 * [adminEMail]	The Admin EMail (as on the Settings Page)
 * [url]	The Site Home Page URL

+= How can I use my own images on the Checkout page? =

+Default Images in the {Plugins Folder}/stageshowplus/templates/images folder are copied to the {Uploads Folder}/stageshowplus/images when the plugin is Activated or Updated.
+Custom images can be copied to this folder (using FTP) and can then be selected using the Admin->Settings page.

 == Screenshots ==